Fast, Accurate Cloud Reporting: Making It a Reality

 Building this type of cloud reporting is an investment in time and money.
 Data from multiple sources need to be cleansed, modeled and joined upstream.
 It requires data architects, data modelers, report authors, and patience.
 If you have the talent in-house, a dashboard can likely be built and ready to roll in the 3-4 months.
 But most existing analytics or IT teams are already stretched thin with their day jobs and will lack cloud expertise.

 Envisor Cloud Analytics is a robust, expedient alternative to building a DIY cloud reporting solution.
 Out of the box, it delivers cloud usage and performance reports, presented in a Power BI-based dashboard and with granular, near real-time metrics.
 It is a powerful tool for jumpstarting FinOps reporting and realizing timely decisions.
-It can also be customized to integrate additional data sources to address unit econonomics.
+It can also be customized to integrate additional data sources to address unit economics.

 Cloud cost optimization starts with real-time reporting to accurately gauge and make decisions about spend and performance.
-By incorporating traditional data-driven processes built on traditional data architectures, you can focus on best ways to leverage the cloud, matching business decisions to cloud resource decisions.
+By incorporating traditional data-driven processes built on traditional data architectures, you can focus on the best ways to leverage the cloud, matching business decisions to cloud resource decisions.

 Contact us to learn more about our cloud optimization products and services and how our team can help you achieve the quality reporting needed for FinOps.